Nitrokey/nitrokey-documentation/nethsm/administration.rst

 By default, the Namespace is inherited from the user that adds the new user.
 Only users without a Namespace can choose a different Namespace for new users.
 The Namespace is used as a prefix for the user name, for example `namespace~user`.
+Therefore, the same user name can be used in several Namespaces.

 Delete User
 ~~~~~~~~~~~